 According to the Institute of the Motor Industry (IMI) an apprenticeship is “a work-based training programme that provides the learner with practical skills through on-the-job training combined with theoretical knowledge through off-the-job learning”.

-You must understand from the outset that, by accepting an apprentice, you are making at least a three-year commitment to employ him/her.
-There is also an expectation that you will retain the apprentice post-qualification.
-In our experience, it is rare for an employer to let an apprentice go after the three years, because when an apprentice becomes fully qualified this is when he/she become most valuable to an employer.
+By embarking on an apprentice, you are generally making at least a three-year investment in your future career, but in our experience, it is rare for an employer to let an apprentice go after the three years, because when an apprentice becomes fully qualified this is when he/she become most valuable to an employer.

 TTS offers more than 10 different types of apprenticeship in Northern Ireland, all in the motor, transport or logistics industry.
 You can search our apprenticeship courses here to find out more about each.
 If you would like to know more or have any questions about your son or daughter’s suitability you can contact Robert Deignan, our Careers Development Officer, who can help you pick the right apprenticeship.
 Find Robert’s contact details here.